Zero-OS/0-Core/docs/building/building.md

-# Building your G8OS Boot Image
+# Building your Zero-OS Boot Image

-Building is done using the `initramfs.sh` script available from https://github.com/g8os/initramfs
+Building is done using the `initramfs.sh` script available from https://github.com/zero-os/0-initramfs

 Below we discuss: